MB2 Motorsports: Car No. 14 history

 In November 2005, it was announced that veteran driver Sterling Marlin would come over from Chip Ganassi Racing to drive for MB2 in 2006.
 The team would be sponsored by Waste Management in 12 races, with Centrix Financial returning and Ginn Resorts coming on to fill the remainder of the schedule.
-In tribute to Marlin's father Coo Coo who had passed the previous year, the team took on the number 14.
+In tribute to Marlin's father Coo Coo who had died the previous year, the team took on the No. 14.
 Midway through the season, the team replaced crew chief Doug Randolph with Scott Eggleston, who worked with Marlin at Team SABCO.
-The team had only one top 10 finish and ranked 34th in points at the end of the year.
+The team had only one Top 10 finish and ranked 34th in points at the end of the year.

-For 2007, Marlin returned as did Waste Management for 12 races, while new sponsor Panasonic signed on for 12 races as well, and veteran crew chief Slugger Labbe handled the team.
+For 2007, Marlin returned as did Waste Management for 12 races, while new sponsor Panasonic signed on for 12 races as well, but no reason when the team stopped sponsoring or terminated with Panasonic at the Darlington race and veteran crew chief Slugger Labbe handled the team.
 After a 2007 season filled with struggles and a best finish of 13th, in July Marlin was to be replaced by Regan Smith, who had previously been co-piloting the No. 01, for the remainder of the year.
 However, upon the merger of Ginn Racing and DEI at Indy, and before Smith even got the chance to drive the No. 14, the No. 14 team was merged with the No. 15 team, and its owner points were carried to the Paul Menard-piloted Menards car.
 Smith would pilot the No. 01 full-time in 2008 with DEI.